Turkey refugee crisis deepens as Islamic State besieges Syrian border town

 "Sometimes I think if they just come close to the frontier I might catch a glimpse of them," she says, spending her night sleeping under small trees in a dusty field overlooking the border along with dozens of other Kurds.

 "Of course it's difficult...
 When I hear the tank shells, it feels like my heart will explode.
-(But) it's an honour for me that they fight, an honour for the nation."
+(But) it's an honor for me that they fight, an honor for the nation."

 Turkey's government categorically denies any support to Islamic State militants, but is concerned that Western plans to arm Kurdish fighters could boost the PKK, the Kurdish militant group with which Ankara has been negotiating a fragile peace deal to end the three-decade insurgency.

-The main Kurdish armed group in northern Syria, the YPG, is a sister group of the PKK, which is considered a terrorist organisation by Ankara, the United States and European Union.
+The main Kurdish armed group in northern Syria, the YPG, is a sister group of the PKK, which is considered a terrorist organization by Ankara, the United States and European Union.

 "It's very difficult for the Turkish army.
 Islamic State are very dangerous," said one soldier patrolling the border, declining to be identified.
 "But YPG are very dangerous too."